majbthrd/DapperMime/README.md

 Whereas the original code used ST's STM32 USB drivers, this new iteration uses [TinyUSB](https://github.com/hathach/tinyusb), an open source cross-platform USB stack for embedded systems.

+## Special Variants

+A variant tailored especially for the RP2040 “Raspberry Pi Pico” is [available here](https://github.com/majbthrd/pico-debug).

 ## Building

 After initially downloading this project's code, issue the following command to download TinyUSB and CMSIS_5 code (as well as all submodules):